vrijraj/gradus-vrijraj/content/getting-started-with-gradus.md

 - **Commit Management:** Squash your commits to keep the history clean.
 - **Code Quality:** Lint your code with eslint, using the provided configuration, to maintain code quality.
 - **Tests:** Include updates or additions to tests relevant to your changes.
-- **Branch Policy:** Make pull requests against the `develop` branch.
+- **Branch Policy:** Make pull requests against the `dev-contribution` branch.
 Pull requests to other branches will be rejected unless specified by the maintainers.

 # List Your Project